Kaushallokhande/Anti-Doping/README.md

 - **Google OAuth:** Provides authentication via Google.
 - **Responsive Design:** Utilizes Tailwind CSS for styling (along with regular CSS).
 - **Lazy Loading:** Implemented with `React.Suspense` to handle component loading.

+## Deployment

+The project is deployed and can be accessed at: [Anti-Doping](https://anti-doping-mwbupug93-kaushallokhandes-projects.vercel.app/)

 ## Installation